vl4ds/Documentation/introduction/what-is-smartthings.rst

 how we minimize the risk of disruption.

-Our architecture is designed in a way that abstracts away from the details of a specific device (Zigbee, ZWave, Wifi/IP/UPnP, etc) and allows the developer to focus solely on the capabilities and actions supported by the device (lock/unlock, on/off, etc).
+Our architecture is designed in a way that abstracts away from the details of a specific device (ZigBee, Z-Wave, Wifi/IP/UPnP, etc) and allows the developer to focus solely on the capabilities and actions supported by the device (lock/unlock, on/off, etc).